How Many CBD Products Should I Use?DirectCBDOnline

 That being said, it’s safe to assume that any time you mix two substances that affect your body, you should use caution.
 Always talk to your doctor before adding CBD to your daily routine as they’ll know better how it interacts with your current medications and lifestyle.

 Always keep in mind that CBD produces highly individual effects — it treats every person in an entirely different way, so it’s important to find what works best for you.

 It is recommended that with all CBD products you start small.
-Try one product and take the smallest dose.
-After several days, up the dosage, if you aren’t seeing any improvement in your symptoms.
+Try one product and take the smallest recommended serving.
+After several days, up the serving, if you aren’t seeing any improvement in your symptoms.
 Start adding other supplements, perhaps a topical gel or bath bomb to target persistent joint pain, if symptoms continue.

 Can CBD be combined with other things?

 Due to the nature of chemical compounds, virtually every substance, including CBD, will interact with other substances.
 Because of this reaction, it’s important to know of any negative effects before combining CBD products not only with each other but also with alcohol and other medications.

 - Alcohol – Again, CBD is very personal in how it works, so make sure you know how you respond to both CBD and alcohol separately before combining the two.
 Research is still limited on the safety and potential side effects of CBD and alcohol.
 Depending on how you react to one or the other, it may be advisable to avoid combining them.
 Although some research shows that CBD may protect against some of alcohol’s negative effects, it’s ideal to stick to low amounts of both until you know how you react.